 Empirical Example

-In this and the following sections we present an empirical example to illustrate the application of the methods.
-Based on the discussion above, the adjusted 2SFCA employed in this research can be summarized as:
+In the reminder of the paper we present an empirical example to illustrate the application of the methods presented above.
+Based on the preceding discussion, the adjusted 2SFCA method employed can be summarized as:

 Lj=iSjPiWiji

-with the incorporation of the row-standardized impedance weights Wiji in the first step, and:
+with row-standardized impedance weights Wiji in the first step, and:

 Ai=jLjWijj

-with the colum-standardized impedance weights Wijj incorporated into the second step.
+with colum-standardized impedance weights Wijj in the second step.
 The same approach is used to re-weight the impedance function for the stepwise approach (i.e., E2SFCA).

-The case study is based on accessibility to family physicians in the Hamilton CMA, in Ontario, Canada using data collected about the distribution of the population and primary health care clinics (i.e., family physicians) in the region.
-Time use data from Canada’s General Social Survey was also used to inform the selection of thresholds for the impedance functions.
+The case study is based on accessibility to family physicians in the Hamilton Census Metropolitan Area (CMA), in Ontario, Canada.
+For this, we use data collected about the distribution of the population and primary health care clinics (i.e., family physicians) in the region.
+Time use data from Canada’s General Social Survey (GSS) was also used to inform the selection of thresholds for the impedance functions.
 The data collection and preprocessing protocols are described next.

 Family Physicians and Clinic Locations